s3nt1n3lz21/BaldursGateAI/README.md

 #### Similar Spells

 There are several spells that a Cleric and Mage have that are similar.
 This table lists those spells and their differences.
-Most of the time the cleric version of a buff spell is better or can be cast at a lower level and its best to leave the casting of those spells to the Cleric.
+The Cleric can cast some spells at a level earlier than the wizard but sometimes they are less effective or have a lower duration.

 | Cleric                    |                                                                                                    | Mage                        |                                                                                 |
 |---------------------------|----------------------------------------------------------------------------------------------------|-----------------------------|---------------------------------------------------------------------------------|